 What is the risk of paying to a bank account outside Mainland China?

 If you have such a possibility, do not agree to transfer money to a bank account under a different jurisdiction.
 It can cause many unnecessary problems during the import process.
-First and foremost, it’s essential to make payment to a Chinese bank account under the supplier’s company name.
+First and foremost, it’s essential to make payments to a Chinese bank account under the supplier’s company name.
 Then, they will be obliged to include it as income in the financial records.
 However, if you transfer the amount due to an account, e.g., in Hong Kong, you will likely help such a company avoid paying taxes.

-Furthermore, one must remember that paying money to the account under the company’s name is also proof of a transaction between our and a supplier’s company.
+Furthermore, you must remember that paying money to the account under the company’s name is also proof of a transaction between our and a supplier’s company.
 Thus, supposing you make a transfer to some other account, then in case of occurring any problems with the goods, the supplier may use an argument that you didn’t pay their company.
-You are not paying the manufacturer directly but a different unit in such a case.
+You are not paying the manufacturer directly but a different firm in such a case.

 What does it mean?

 Let’s assume that you had ordered goods from a manufacturer, but your package never reached a destination port.
 In this situation, if you had transferred a sum of money to an account in Hong Kong, Singapore, or another place outside of Mainland China, a supplier can assert that you hadn’t paid their company for the products.
 The same thing may happen if you want to sue the manufacturer for shipping non-conforming goods.
-Fraudulent suppliers can easily use this method to avoid consequences or even demand another payment, but this time to a different, Chinese bank account.
+Fraudulent suppliers can easily use this method to avoid consequences or even demand another payment, but this time to a different Chinese bank account.

 What should I do if a Chinese supplier asks for a transfer to a Hong Kong or Singapore bank account?

 As we have mentioned before, it’s better not to agree to such a transfer if there is a possibility.
 It would be best to ask a Chinese supplier to provide you with their bank account number in Mainland China.
-However, it can happen that Chinese suppliers will insist on their condition.
+However, it can happen that Chinese suppliers will insist on their conditions.
 What to do in this case?
 If such a situation occurs, you need to verify both companies, not only the supplier’s company.
 This way, you will be able to check if both businesses are related and to whom you’re sending your money.

 One must remember that Hong Kong is a Special Administrative Region with a separate legal and company system from China.
 Starting a company in Hong Kong is very simple.
 Therefore, fraudsters can open businesses there effortlessly.
 If you make a payment to an account in Hong Kong without the prior verification of both companies, your money will reach an utterly distinct unit.